Bryntum

 }

-Here we create a function that is called on all changes to the data store of Bryntum Gantt, which then calls one of the monday.com API CRUD functions we defined.
+The above updateMonday function is called on all changes to the data store of Bryntum Gantt.
+We use it to call one of the monday.com API CRUD functions we defined, as follows:

 function updateMonday(event) {